Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 - Nintendo's Hachi-Hachi leaflet
 - Nintendo's *Kosai no Tomo* leaflet
 - *Book of American Hachi-ju-Hachi*, by Kiku Ohata
-- *Hana-Awase, The Game of Japanese Cards*, by Rossetsu Uchiyama (despite the title, the game described in this book is undeniably Hachi-Hachi)
+- *Hana-Awase, The Game of Japanese Cards*, by Rossetsu Uchiyama, 1892 (despite the title, the game described in this book is undeniably Hachi-Hachi)
+- *Hana-Awase, The Game of Japanese Cards*, by R. Hirai, 1916 (shares lots of sections/phrasing with the above, possibly a reprint/updated version?)